Definition of Full-Time, Degree-Seeking Student

 Adding a Course

 To add a course at the Plainview campus, a student must obtain an ADD/DROP form from the university registrar’s office.
 This form must be signed by the student’s advisor, coach if applicable, and the course’s instructor.
 Students at external campuses must obtain an ADD/DROP form from the external campus executive director/dean.
 This change must be approved by the executive director/campus dean.
-If these are not available, the form may be signed by the vice president of academic affairs.
+If these are not available, the form may be signed by the executive vice president/provost.
 There is no charge for adding a course.
 Under no circumstance may a course be added after the date indicated in the official calendar for adding a course.

 Dropping a Course

 To drop a course at the Plainview campus, a student must obtain an ADD/DROP form from the university registrar’s office.
 This form must be signed by the student’s advisor, coach if applicable, and the course’s instructor.
 Students at external campuses must obtain an ADD/DROP form from the external executive director/campus dean.
 This change must be approved by the executive director/campus dean.
-If these are not available, the form may be signed by the vice president of academic affairs.
+If these are not available, the form may be signed by the executive vice president/provost.
 There is no charge for courses dropped as a result of changes in the university’s course schedule, the request of the student’s advisor, or during the official registration period.
 Otherwise, a fee of $10 will be charged for each course dropped.
 A student may drop a course without record through the date in the official calendar indicated as the census date for Withdrawal Without a Letter Grade.
 For courses dropped after the last day to receive a W, the student will receive either WP or WF indicating withdrawal passing or withdrawal failing.Students may not drop courses or withdraw from the University after the last day for WP and WF as indicated in the university calendar; students will receive the grade earned in the class.
 Students placed in Academic Achievement courses may not drop these courses without consent of the director of academic achievement.
 A student is officially dropped from a course only after the ADD/DROP form has been received and dated in the university registrar’s office.
 Failure to file the ADD/DROP form can result in grades of F in courses affected.
 Dropping a course can affect financial aid.
 Students should contact the campus financial aid representative for award details.
 Any student who drops a course according to the procedures stipulated will be allowed a grace period of two working days to rescind the drop.

 Repetition of a Course